-Complete Part IV of the Schedule B Corporation and Partnership
+Complete Part IV of the Schedule B Corporation

-Line 8 - Enter the amount of the credit to be claimed for the investment in a Film Entity engaged in a Film Project and/or Infrastructure Project under Act No. 362 of December 24, 1999, as amended.
+Line 6 - Enter the amount of the credit to be claimed for the investment in a Film Entity engaged in a Film Project and/or Infrastructure Project under Act 362-1999, as amended.

-The concession of this credit is subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act No. 362 and its regulations.
+The concession of this credit is subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act 362-1999 and its regulations.
 You must include with the return copy of the determination, along with the information required in the determination letter.

-For additional details, refer to Act No. 362 of December 24, 1999, as amended.
+For additional details, refer to Act 362-1999, as amended.

-Line 9 - Enter the amount of the credit for infrastructure investment to developers of housing projects, recommended by the designated officials of the Housing Department and the Department of the Treasury.
-It will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act No. 98 of August 10, 2001 and the applicable regulations.
+Line 7 - Enter the amount of the credit for infrastructure investment to developers of housing projects, recommended by the designated officials of the Housing Department and the Department of the

+Treasury.
+It will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act 98-2001 and the applicable regulations.
 You must include with the return copy of such determination, along with the information required in the determination letter.

-For additional details, refer to Act No. 98 of August 10, 2001 and its regulations, Act No. 212 of August 29, 2002, as amended, and the corresponding regulations.
+For additional details, refer to Act 98-2001 and its regulations, Act No. 212-2002, as amended, and the corresponding regulations.

-Line 10 - Enter the amount of credit for investment in the construction or rehabilitation of rental housing projects for low or moderate income families.
+Line 8 - Enter the amount of credit for investment in the construction or rehabilitation of rental housing projects for low or moderate income families.